shikharmittal04/echo21/docs/detexp.rst

 Choosing the redshifts at which you want to evaluate global signal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Before anything I want to clarify that I always work with :math:`1+z` and NOT :math:`z`.
+So wherever, I write redshift I talk about :math:`1+z`.
+To avoid confusion I have used the capital letter zed ('Z') to represent :math:`1+z`.

-When you do not specify the redshift range the code will evaluate the quantities at default redshifts.
-This default has 2300 values defined by the array ``Z_default``.
+Moving on to the main content of this section, when you do not specify the redshift range the code will evaluate the quantities at default redshifts.
+This default has 2300 values defined by the array ``Z_default`` given below.

 .. code:: python